kerim/mydatagarden/src/site/notes/Education/Indigenous Style Guides.md

         - This is very much a personal preference, but I like to say “Indigenous Taiwanese” whenever possible, not “Taiwan’s Indigenous peoples” or “Taiwan’s Indigenous ethnic groups.”
 I feel that it sounds a little more respectful and less like the clinical/scientific language of ethnographic textbooks.
 (See above about why I don’t write “Taiwan’s Indigenous nations” or “tribes.”)
         - Note, however, that it can be confused with the term “Native Taiwanese” which often refers to the Hoklo and Hakka speaking Han population of Taiwan.
 Even worse, these groups are sometimes referred to in English as “Indigenous”!
 To clarify things I sometimes use “Austronesian speaking” as a modifier, but this is less than ideal since many no longer speak Austronesian languages…
 - “Buluo” 部落
-    - I tend to leave this as “buluo” though some people translate it as “community.” - I don’t use “village” because a single buluo can be smaller or larger than a village, depending.
+    - When talking about the term in general, I tend to leave this as “buluo” though some people translate it as “community.” - I don’t use “village” because a single buluo can be smaller or larger than a village, depending.
+    - However, when talking about a particular ethnic group, I use the term appropriate to that language or dialect.
+	    - Pangcah/Amis: *niyaro*
+	    - Seediq: *alang*
     - See [my 2018 paper](https://kerim.oxus.net/peer-reviewed-publications) for a longer discussion.
 - Pangcah/Amis
     - I don’t use “Ami” which is antequated